 The team at HI-SO claim drinks taste better at high altitudes and they should know—luxury rooftop bar HI-SO is hidden fifteen storeys up in the air, perched atop the SO/Auckland hotel.
 Get glammed up, strut through the other-worldly lobby and get beamed up to the party.
 Graze on platters, pop a couple of freshly shucked oysters or opt for a selection of hot dishes like kimchi fries, bao buns and karaage.
 Enjoy a sundowner—there's an extensive list to choose from—then hit the dancefloor, cutting shapes to live DJ sets well into the night.

-Holding the title of most exclusive hidden gem in Tāmaki Makaurau is Thursday Bar, a members’ only venue reminiscent of an underground club in New York.
-Sophisticated and lush, if you’re looking to attend a soirée this is the place, provided you can score an invitation and the secret code that goes with it.
-Membership is limited to 500 people at any one time with house rules requiring members to make a regular appearance.
-Phone use is also strictly prohibited so what goes on at Thursday, stays at Thursday.
+Holding the title of the most exclusive hidden gem in Tāmaki Makaurau is Thursday Bar, a members’ only bar reminiscent of an underground club in New York.
+Sophisticated, hedonistic and only open on Thursdays—if you’re looking to attend a lush soirée this is the place—provided you can score an invitation and the secret code that goes with it.
+Membership is limited to 500 people at any one time with house rules requiring members to make a regular appearance—and now you can apply for membership on their website.
+With epic DJ sets and entertainment thrown in for good measure—think a naked male cellist playing under a spotlight, a woman dipped in chocolate and a ball-gowned dame inside a glass box sipping Dom Perignon—there's always something happening at this pumping spot so expect the unexpected.
+Oh, and phone use is strictly prohibited so what goes on at Thursday, stays at Thursday.

 Decked out in Edwardian furnishings, Deadshot is Caretaker's mysterious sister.
 Unlike most bars in Auckland, table service is queen here, with expert mixologists matching your mood to over 1,000 cocktail recipes and wonderous concoctions.
 Importantly, you can be sure you'll have an epic experience every time you visit as groups are capped at a maximum of six people to ensure an intimate, cosy atmosphere.
 Dark and enchanting, and with a name that's cowboy jargon for 'strong liquor' you can count on this hidden gem to deliver.